LassoSoft/LassoGuide/source/language/calling-lasso.rst

 Executing Code Directly
 -----------------------

-The :program:`lasso9` tool includes a :option:`-s` option which indicates that the next argument given to the tool is the Lasso code to be executed.
+The :program:`lasso9` tool includes the :option:`-s <lasso9 -s>` option for passing a string of Lasso code to execute.
 This method bypasses the need to first place the code in a file.
 Instead, the source code can be given directly to lasso9 when it is invoked.

 .. code-block:: none